soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 | Between 1 and 2        | 'The candidate is very '               |
 | Higher than 2          | 'The candidate is extremely '          |

 Highlighting it as a key characteristic of the individual.
-This ensures that more extreme scores are The goal is to highlight key characteristics by drawing attention to extreme scores, ensuring that these traits stand out in the final description.
+This ensures that more extreme scores highlight key characteristics by drawing attention to extreme scores, ensuring that these traits stand out in the final description.
 If the z-score for a particular trait exceeds 1 or falls below -1, we add a specific phrase to emphasize this trait.
 We first review the 10 questions within the category to find the question with the highest score for z-scores above 1.
 The added phrase will begin with "In particular, they said that" followed by the question text.
 Similarly, for z-scores below -1, we identify the question with the lowest score and apply the same phrasing to underline that trait.
 This ensures that significant traits are properly highlighted in the description.

 #### Tell is how to answer